The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Results

-Table \ref{table1} presents the physical quantities for a 1.4\,M$_{\odot}$ PNS at $L_{\rm \bar{\nu}_e}=8\times 10^{51}$\,ergs s$^{-1}$, namely the asymptotic energy outflow rate $\dot{E}$, spindown time $\tau_{\rm J}$, angular momentum flux $\dot{J}$, mass outflow rate $\dot{M}$, angle averaged Alfv\'en radius $R_{\rm A}$, angle averaged adiabatic sonic radius $R_{\rm son}$, time between plasmoids $\Delta t_{\rm p}$, maximum adiabatic sonic speed $c_{\rm s}$, maximum Alfv\'en speed $v_{\rm A}$, maximum fast magnetosonic speed (FMS) and maximum average value of the Alfv\'en speed at the Alfv\'en surface weighted by $\dot{M}$.
+Table \ref{table1} presents the physical quantities for a 1.4\,M$_{\odot}$ PNS at $L_{\rm \bar{\nu}_e}=8\times 10^{51}$\,ergs s$^{-1}$, namely the asymptotic energy outflow rate $\dot{E}$, spindown time $\tau_{\rm J}$, angular momentum flux $\dot{J}$, mass outflow rate $\dot{M}$, the spherical Alfv\'en radius $R_{\rm A}^{\rm sph}$, angle averaged Alfv\'en radius $R_{\rm A}$, angle averaged adiabatic sonic radius $R_{\rm son}$, time between plasmoids $\Delta t_{\rm p}$, maximum adiabatic sonic speed $c_{\rm s}$, maximum Alfv\'en speed $v_{\rm A}$, maximum fast magnetosonic speed (FMS) and maximum average value of the Alfv\'en speed at the Alfv\'en surface weighted by $\dot{M}$.
 By maximum, we mean the maximum value of the magnetosonic speeds over the time of the simulation.
 The physical quantities (except the maximum values of the magnetosonic speeds) have been averaged over time to account for plasmoids.
 We track the maximum magnetosonic speeds in order to ensure they are less than the speed of light, as our simulations use non-relativistic physics.
 We measure $\dot{J}$ and $\dot{M}$ at a radius of 50\,km and asymptotic $\dot{E}$ at a radius of 1000\,km.
 We note that the time-averaged value of $\dot{J}$ and $\dot{M}$ is negligibly dependent on the radius of measurement.
 The time-averaged value of asymptotic $\dot{E}$ is also negligibly dependent on the radius of measurement as long as it is measured at radii well past the peak of net neutrino heating rate (see the first panel on the second row of Figure \ref{1d_th45}).
-The asterisk on some calculations in Table \ref{table1} is to emphasize that those numbers are from possibly \textit{unreliable} simulations.
-Since we use non-relativistic physics, we deem a simulation to be ``possibly \textit{unreliable}" when the magnetosonic speeds exceed the speed of light.
-Although the maximum magnetosonic speeds are larger than $c$ in some simulations, the $\dot{M}$ weighted average speeds at the Alfv\'en surface are below $c$.
-A related quantity used in literature is the magnetization $\sigma$ (see \citealt{Metzger2011} for example).
-The $\dot{M}$ weighted speed is likely a better indicator because it is a measure of the magnetosonic speed in the regions of the computational domain where the mass flux is the largest.
-Since the $\dot{M}$ weighted average speeds at the Alfv\'en surface are below $c$, we can claim with some confidence that the calculations in which the maximum magnetosonic speeds exceed $c$ are in fact \textit{reliable}.
-However, relativistic calculations are needed to fully assess these results in the rapidly rotating and highly-magnetic limits as the magnetosonic speeds approach $c$.
+We compute the angle-averaged Alfv\'en radius $\langle R_{\rm A}\rangle$ and adiabatic sonic radius $\langle R_{\rm son}\rangle$ from the outputs of the simulations.
+As shown in Figures \ref{vrvphi_B0} and \ref{vrvphi_Lnubar}, the magnetosonic surfaces approach a cylindrical shape as the PNS rotates faster and as the polar magnetic field strength $B_0$ increases. $\langle R_{\rm A}\rangle$ is not a measure of the radius to which effective co-rotation of the PNS wind is enforced because the energy outflow rate $\dot{E}$ is small near the poles.
+On the other hand, $R_{\rm A}^{\rm sph}$ (see eqn. \ref{Ra_sph}) which is related to the specific angular momentum carried by the PNS wind is a direct measure of the radius to which effective co-rotation of the wind is enforced.
+We note that $\langle R_{\rm A}\rangle$ is much larger than $R_{\rm A}^{\rm sph}$ at large values of $B_0$ and PNS rotation rate (see Table \ref{table1}) due to highly cylindrical nature of the magnetosonic surfaces.